matthewkeatley/mini-scheduling-api/readme.md

 *  Ensure you have MySQL (version 8+) installed.
 	*  For Macs, you can run `brew install mysql`
 *  Run `mysql.server start` to start up the database
+*  Build the databse schema and example data
+	* If you do not have any previous installs of mysql, run `mysql -u root < sql/run.sql`
-*  Run `mysql -u root -p < sql/run.sql` which will build the database schema and insert some test data
+	* If you do have mysql previously set up, run `mysql -u root -p < sql/run.sql` and enter your root password.
-	*  if you are already running `password`
+	* If you are having root password issues, please refer to [this article](https://medium.com/@benmorel/remove-the-mysql-root-password-ba3fcbe29870)
 	*  If you want to access the databse directly the user is `scheduling` and the password is `pw`
 *  run `npm run start` to start the application
 *  you can hit the api at `localhost:5000/api/v1`